reed0023/technologycollection/business_requirements(v1.0).md

 ## Business Requirements:
 *Written and developed by @reed0023 & @tomtom87 for the Technology Collection DAO*

-Latest Update: *6.19.21*
+Latest Update: *3.8.18*

 *This document is meant to serve as a guide of V1 business requirements proposed by TechCollect.
 Features, delivery dates, and specifics are subject to change based on the immediate needs of the Organization.
 Please contact @reed0023 or @tomtom87 for questions related to deliverables.*

 ### Summary:
-Developing the V1 framework for the Technology Collection - a Decentralized Autonomous Organization
+Developing the V1 business requirement framework for the Technology Collection - a Decentralized Autonomous Organization

 ### Purpose:
 Provide a token to crypto enthusiasts that is backed by the best blockchain technologies, as voted on by the Community of Token Holders

-### Objectives:
+### V1 Objectives:

 - [ ] 1.
-Deploy a DAO using the Aragon One Project to the Ethereum Virtual Machine
+Deploy a DAO using the Aragon One Project to the Ethereum Virtual Machine (Main Net)
 - [ ] 2.
 Accept 1 ETH from Launch Team
     - .2 ETH from each individual
 - [ ] 3.
 Distribute One TECO Token each individual on the Launch Team